klojang4j/klojang-check-benchmarks/README.md

 HasTypeEqualTo.arg_hasType_sameAs     avgt   15  12.588 ± 0.054  ns/op
 ```

-(Of course we repeated the benchmark a few times, but the result always looked like
+(Of course we ran the benchmark a few times, but the result always looked like this
-this one.)
+one.)
 We cannot currently explain this.
 All we can say (or rather conclude) is:
 the JVM just has become really really good at lambdas &#8212; or dynamic invocation
 in general.